-Exterior
+Building Exterior

 The Bressi Garage is a good example of a building designed to accommodate automobiles and its design and scale reflect the historic mixed-use character of the Lower Queen Anne/Uptown neighborhood.
 The one-story brick Bressi Garage features a square footprint, with 120 feet per elevation.
 The building has 14,400 square feet with an additional 1,250 square feet from a mezzanine level (per the King County Department of Assessments).
 The building is technically two buildings which share a party wall.
-The building stands on a poured concrete foundation with an unreinforced masonry structure.
+Historic drawings, dated March 1923, only illustrate the northern building of the paired buildings (see Figures 14-21).
+The building permit for this building, which measured 60-feet by 120-feet, was issued on March 19, 1923.
+Permits and drawings for the second, southern building were not available, but according to aerial photographs was constructed by 1936 (see Figure 6).
+The building stands on a poured concrete foundation with an unreinforced masonry structure (see Photograph 7 and Figure 19).
 The red brick is laid in the common bond with a header course every seventh course and buff-colored tooled mortar joints.
 A hipped roof with parapet walls shelters the building's interior.
-Metal coping caps the parapet walls.
-The northeastern portion of the building does not have roofing material and is an open air facility.
+Metal coping caps the parapet walls (see Photograph 6).
+The northeastern portion of the building does not have roofing material and is an open-air facility.
 The building's brick corbeling and shaped parapet provide some ornamentation to an otherwise utilitarian design.

-The west elevation, fronting First Avenue N., is the building's primary elevation.
+The west elevation, fronting First Avenue N., is the building's primary elevation (see Photograph 1).
 The west elevation is divided into two storefronts with stepped parapet walls highlighting each half.
-Each storefront features five bays, separated by wide brick pilasters.
-The southern storefront features a central entrance flanked by two bays of windows.
-The northern storefront features five bays of windows.
-The windows are deeply recessed with brick corbelling highlighting the lintels above the windows.
+Each storefront features five bays, separated by wide brick pilasters (see Figure 14).
+The southern storefront features a central entrance flanked by two bays of windows (see Photograph 11).
+The northern storefront features five bays of windows (see Photograph 13).
+The windows are deeply recessed with brick corbelling highlighting the lintels above the windows (see Photograph 12).
 A brick bulkhead runs beneath the windows, capped by bricks forming a sloped sill for the windows.
 The bulkhead height follows the slope of the site.
 According to historic photographs (see Photograph 16), each storefront featured a central entrance with a door to accommodate automobiles entering the building.
 Simple wall sconces with white glass globes flanked these central entrances and a "Bressi Garage" sign existed above each entrance.

-The north elevation is divided into six bays, wider than those on the west elevation.
+The north elevation is divided into six bays, wider than those on the west elevation (see Photographs 2, 3, and 8 and Figure 16).
 Wide brick pilasters separate each bay.
 Brick corbelling highlights the lintel.
 Windows, a roll-up garage door, and a metal personnel door with a transom punctuate this elevation's bays.

-The east elevation, like the west, is divided in two with five bays each.
+The east elevation, like the west, is divided in two with five bays each (see Photographs 3, 4, and 9).
 Angled parapet walls provide definition for the north and south half of the elevation.
 Each bay features a recessed opening, marked by a sailor header course.
 The recessed openings in the northern five bays of the east elevation have been infilled with concrete block.
 A painted mural covers the concrete blocks and partially extends onto the brick.
 The recessed openings in the southern five bays of the east elevation retain their original windows and door.
-This half of the elevation features a central door flanked by two bays of windows; roll up metal security doors are located above all five openings.
+This half of the elevation features a central door flanked by two bays of windows; roll up metal security doors are located above all five openings (see Photograph 15 and Figure 15).